 For the purposes of the statement of cash flows, the Organization considers all cash and other highly liquid investments with an original maturity of less than three months as cash equivalents.

 The Organization maintains its cash balances in financial institutions.
 Balances are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-Deposits at December 31, 2022 exceeded the FDIC limit by \$402,875.
+Deposits at March 31, 2024 did not exceed the FDIC limit.

 Accounts Receivable